 Children are taught to be individuals—tough and reassured, a notion which is torn down by teachers and politicians, who prefer a pacifistic and feminizing attitude toward the world.
 The “me-first” mentality, which can be carried too far, too, is actually a threat to modern thinking.
 These conflicting currents are confusing even to adults.
-Is it any wonder that so many socio-paths are sprouting up?
+Is it any wonder that so many sociopaths are sprouting up?
 Growing up to be man and growing up to be a lady—still strong among the conservative mindset is under siege.
 Should we be surprised that not only adults but children are jumping out of the closet and that there’s a surge in cross-dressing and gender transformation?

-What was once considered taboo is now promoted and what once promoted is now condemned.
-Family and Christian values are constantly challenged by feminist and gay right activists.
+What was once considered taboo is now promoted instead of being condemned.
+On the other hand, Family and Christian values are constantly challenged by feminist and gay right activists.
 The re-defining of marriage, which was given legal status by the Supreme Court, the adoption and surrogate births provided to gay couples, and the propaganda fed to children of all ages in text books and lectures on this subject have added to the corrupting and confusing influences of television, movies, and games, which are more dimensions of chaos for kids.
 Recently, to placate feminist and gay rights groups, an effort was even made to change the word He in the Bible to “it.”
 Can you envision Genesis 1:31 changed to “God saw all that it had made, and it was very good…” or (from the Temptation of Christ in the NT): “After fasting forty days and forty nights, it was hungry.
 The tempter came to it and said, “If you are the Son of God, tell these stones to become bread.”
 Did the revisionists plan to change the title Son of God to Offspring of God?
 How insane is that!
 Fortunately, this notion, which is an example of social engineering, is too extreme even for most liberals, but there are countless other examples of education, the media, and the government’s attempt to socialize our thinking as well as our pocket books in order to make a peaceful, placating world.

 What are children to think of the chaos in entertainment, the news, and government policy?
 How can they sift through this mass of conflicting messages?
 Who can blame them for retreating to their computer games and super hero icons?
 Unless the society around them changes its game, the only hope I can see is for social engineers to tone down and manipulate the violence and false messaging in games….
-And this form of thought control is quite dreadful too!
+And, alas, this form of thought control is quite dreadful too!

 leaked to the newspaper offers a list of “taboo and homosexual conduct” or “anything related to Islam.”